 When you visit Disney Parks, there can be a long wait between the conception of your vacation and the experience.
-A few old-fashioned movie nights can help pass the time and get everyone excited for your travel plans.
-We are going to look at the different movies you can watch with your family to prepare you for the stories, characters and general IP (intellectual property) that you will come across in each park.
+A few old-fashioned movie nights can help pass the time and get everyone excited about your travel plans.
+We are going to look at the different movies you can watch with your family to prepare you for the stories, characters, and general IP (intellectual property) that you will come across in each park.

 Today we are focusing on the different movies at the center of the characters and attractions found in Disneyland Park in California.
-Read through the list below of movie night options for your family and don’t forget to check ratings and advice on age appropriateness before jumping in!
+Read through the list below of movie night options for your family, and don't forget to check ratings and advice on age appropriateness before jumping in!

 Alice in Wonderland